sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
 Now, it lets that plugin take over fully.
-	* TSF no longer tests for the correct PHP or WordPress version -- we now rely on WordPress handling this.
+	* TSF no longer tests for the compatible PHP or WordPress versions -- we now rely on WordPress handling this.
 		* WordPress isn't as gracious as we were: WP doesn't deactivate the plugin if you upload an incompatible version via FTP, which TSF did.
 However, we consider this an edge case beyond corners.
 * **Improved:**
 	* **Sitemaps:**